 - 6.12 The planning definition of 'gypsies & travellers' as set out in the PPTS has been amended to exclude those who have ceased to travel permanently.
 The revised definition (Annex 1 of the PPTS) is as follows: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling show people or circus people travelling together as such". - 6.13 The definition still includes those who are of a nomadic habit of life who have ceased to travel temporarily because of their own, or their dependants', health or education needs or old age.
-To determine whether an applicant falls within the definition in terms of ceasing travel temporarily, the PPTS advises that regard should be had to; a) whether they had previously led a nomadic habit of life; b) the reasons for ceasing their nomadic habit of life; and c) whether there is an intention of living a nomadic habit of life in the future and if so, how soon and in what circumstances. - 6.14 The agent acting on behalf of the applicant has submitted a statement detailing the applicant's personal circumstances. - 6.15 The site would be occupied by the applicants together with Mrs Harrington's elderly father. - 6.16 The statement states that Mr Harrington is a horse dealer who works with his son buying and selling hay and straw, building stables and sand schools and dealing in horses.
-They attend horse fairs and travel with their caravans to find work.
-Mr Harrington used to organise the Kent Horse Fair at Iwade and his father used to help run the horse fair at Horsmonden. - 6.17 The family previously sought consent to live on Acers Place but that appeal was dismissed on 2 August 2018 for, as written in the statement "reasons that have not been supported in decisions since made by the Council and other Inspectors". - 6.18 The applicant's family are attempting to secure permissions at the other sites detailed above and as such it is accepted that the family have strong connections to the Kent area. - 6.19 Mrs Harrington's father suffers from age related health issues and is dependent on his daughter who provides care.
+To determine whether an applicant falls within the definition in terms of ceasing travel temporarily, the PPTS advises that regard should be had to; a) whether they had previously led a nomadic habit of life; b) the reasons for ceasing their nomadic habit of life; and c) whether there is an intention of living a nomadic habit of life in the future and if so, how soon and in what circumstances. - 6.14 The agent acting on behalf of the applicant has submitted a statement detailing the applicant's personal circumstances. - 6.15 The site would be occupied by the applicant and his partner together with their school aged child. - 6.16 The statement suggests that the applicant had a settled base for some time elsewhere in the Kent where they had resided for 30 years.
+Following some disruption to their amenity there they have moved to the application site after attempting to secure accommodation on a Council operated Gypsy and Traveller site. - 6.17 The applicant has been employed in various occupations over his life including seasonal agricultural work and the family have strong connections to the Kent area.
+Mrs Adams is from the Draper family based in Maidstone.
+Her Uncle once owned the Gypsy museum in Cranbrook at Whitewall Lane.
+Mr Adams grandparents used to own the Shenley corner caravan site in Headcorn and are related to the Lees family and his granddad used to own a boxing booth which they bring to fairs. - 6.18 The applicant keeps two horses on land at Staplehurst and attends the main horse fairs including Appleby (recently held mid-2021), Stow, Kenilworth, Blandford and New Forest drives.
+Mr Adams sells carts and harnesses and has a small business with his brother. - 6.19 The submitted statement does not indicate where the child attends school but inspectors do "very significant weight" (3199316) to the needs of children when determining an application in these circumstances and it is accepted that a settled base is advantageous to children's schooling and health. - 6.20 The statement does indicate that the applicant and his partner have health issues and these would be better managed if the applicant had a settled base.